Who Won Awards Season?

 Total: 62

 In the past six months, Tiffany Haddish has become so universally beloved that I’m surprised we haven’t found out a terrible secret yet.
-It seemed like everything Haddish touched turned into a delightful piece of Internet gold: a late-night story about a swamp tour, an SNL sketch about video games, the New York Film Critics Circle Awards, the typically snooze-worthy Oscar nominations.
+It seemed like everything Haddish touched turned into a delightful piece of internet gold: a late-night story about a swamp tour, an SNL sketch about video games, the New York Film Critics Circle Awards, the typically snooze-worthy Oscar nominations.
 She even found a way to make grapefruits funny, and everyone knows grapefruits are the least-funny fruit.
-Had Haddish managed to snag that Oscar nom, she would have been a shoe-in for the top spot, but as it is we can at least content ourselves with the knowledge that she’ll be presenting Sunday night.
+Had Haddish managed to snag that Oscar nom, she would have been a shoo-in for the top spot, but as it is, we can at least content ourselves with the knowledge that she’ll be presenting Sunday night.

 1. Timothée Chalamet